A look at practical solutions for a primary math program.

 *being engaged in discussions about their work

-THEY should be self-checking, peer checking, and doing their best possible work before handing it to me.
+Students should be self-checking, peer checking, and doing their best possible work BEFORE handing it to me.

-*Bubble Answers: The answers are in the “bubbles” at the bottom of each page.
-Students found and colored each of their answers as they went along.
+*Answers At The Bottom Format: The answers are at the bottom of each page.
+Students find and colored each of their answers as they went along.
 This gave students much more skill at problem solving and self-correcting when they didn’t see their answer in a bubble!
 Students also have a friend check their work before handing it in, so there’s lots of great peer-discussion going on.

-*We have lots of other cut and paste sorting pages where each answer has to fit within a category, so they are self-checking in that way.
+*Cut and Paste Sorting Format where each answer has to fit within a category, so they are self-checking in that way.

 The peer-checking component was a real game-changer and so popular.
 Students found a friend who was also finished to check over their work.
 Students take this very seriously because they are marking work and signing their name, and essentially that means they are PRACTICALLY the teacher (for that few moments, anyway!)